doujiang-zheng/doujiang-zheng.github.io/_pages/about.md

   - /about.html
 ---

-**Ph.D.
-Student** \| **Visual Intelligence and Pattern Analysis Lab** \| **Zhejiang University**
+**Postdoc** \| **Big Graph Center** \| **Hangzhou City University**

 <br>

 News
 ======

+- Dec.
+2023: One paper was accepted by <a href="https://aaai.org/aaai-conference/" target="_blank" style="text-decoration: none">AAAI 2024</a>.
+- Aug.
+2023: Three papers were accepted by <a href="http://iconip2023.org/" target="_blank" style="text-decoration: none">ICONIP 2023</a>.
+- Aug.
+2023: One survey paper was accepted by <a href="https://www.jos.org.cn/josen/article/abstract/mi007" target="_blank" style="text-decoration: none">Journal of Software</a>.
+- May.
+2023: One paper was accepted by <a href="https://dl.acm.org/doi/abs/10.1145/3580305.3599388" target="_blank" style="text-decoration: none">KDD 2023</a>.
+- Apr.
+2023: One paper was accepted by <a href="https://ieeexplore.ieee.org/abstract/document/10094005" target="_blank" style="text-decoration: none">IEEE TKDE</a>.
+- Mar.
+2023: One paper was accepted by <a href="https://ieeexplore.ieee.org/abstract/document/10191131" target="_blank" style="text-decoration: none">IJCNN 2023</a>.
+- Dec.
+2022: One paper was accepted by <a href="https://ojs.aaai.org/index.php/AAAI/article/view/26370" target="_blank" style="text-decoration: none">AAAI 2024</a>.
+- Oct.
+2022: One paper was accepted by <a href="https://www.sciencedirect.com/science/article/pii/S0925231222009961" target="_blank" style="text-decoration: none">Neurocomputing</a>.
 - Sep.
+2022: One paper was accepted by <a href="https://ieeexplore.ieee.org/abstract/document/9955364" target="_blank" style="text-decoration: none">IEEE TNNLS</a>.
-2023: One paper was accepted by <a href="https://nips.cc/Conferences/2023" target="_blank" style="text-decoration: none">NeurIPS 2023</a>.
+- Sep.
+2021: One paper was accepted by <a href="https://ieeexplore.ieee.org/abstract/document/9667681" target="_blank" style="text-decoration: none">ICBK 2021</a>.
 - Jul.
-2023: One paper was accepted by <a href="https://www.sciencedirect.com/journal/expert-systems-with-applications" target="_blank" style="text-decoration: none">Expert Systems With Applications</a>.
-- Jul.
-2023: One paper was accepted by <a href="https://ecai2023.eu/" target="_blank" style="text-decoration: none">ECAI 2023</a>.
-- Jul.
-2023: One paper was accepted by <a href="https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=59" target="_blank" style="text-decoration: none">IEEE Transactions on Power Systems</a>.
-- Jul.
-2023: One paper was accepted by <a href="https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=6221021" target="_blank" style="text-decoration: none">IEEE Transactions on Systems, Man and Cybernetics: Systems</a>.
-- May 2023: One paper was accepted by <a href="https://kdd.org/kdd2023/" target="_blank" style="text-decoration: none">KDD 2023</a>.
-- Apr.
-2023: One paper was accepted by <a href="https://iclr.cc/Conferences/2023" target="_blank" style="text-decoration: none">ICLR 2023 Tiny Paper</a>.
-- Nov.
-2022: One paper was accepted by <a href="https://aaai-23.aaai.org/" target="_blank" style="text-decoration: none">AAAI 2023</a>.
-- Seq.
-2022: One paper was accepted by <a href="https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=69" target="_blank" style="text-decoration: none">IEEE Transactions on Knowledge and Data Engineering</a>.
+2019: One paper was accepted by <a href="https://link.springer.com/article/10.1007/s11432-018-9834-8" target="_blank" style="text-decoration: none">Science China Information Sciences</a>.

 <br>